laur89/retry-decorator/README.md

     Arguments:
         expected_exception:
-            exception or tuple of exceptions to catch. default: BaseException
+            exception or tuple of exceptions to catch. default: Exception

     Keyword arguments:
         retries: